demessiee/node-express-intro/Unit-2B.md

 8. In the callback of .save() we now to a query on all Item documents with Item.find()
 9. The item we inserted should show up in the results

 **Best Practice**: There are many mongoose methods to update or insert documents, such as update() and insert(), however it is a best practice to use `save()` instead when doing any inserting or updating because it has additional validation middleware that the other mongoose functions do not have.
+If you save() a document that doesnt exist, it will insert it.
+If you try to save() to insert a new document whose _id already exists, it won't insert it.
+If you query an existing document with find() or findOne() and then modify it and save() it, it will update the document.

 ## Knowledge Check 2